punktDe/rebirth/README.md

 This package can help you to move orphaned node in the Neos Content Repository.

+This package is based on the ideas and code of [Ttree.Rebirth](https://github.com/ttreeagency/Rebirth).

 *Warning*: Working with broken / orphaned nodes can be hard, please backup your data before using this package.

 _Currently this package supports only document nodes restoration._ That means you can only restore documents